Julchu/Platter/README.md

 # Platter: manage your restaurant, staff, and customers
 Hosted with Heroku @ https://--------.herokuapp.com/

-## About
+# About
-# Platter: all-in-one CRM software for restaurants and catering services to serve their customers, manage their staff, and simplify their accounting
+Platter: all-in-one software for restaurants and catering services to serve their customers, manage their staff, and simplify their accounting

 ## Features
 ```